A Writer's Guide to Women's Erotica

 - Self-Discovery: Maybe she starts out repressed and learns to ask for what she wants.

-- The Stakes: Every encounter should teach the character something new about their boundaries, their power, or their vulnerability.
+- The Stakes: An encounter might test, reveal, or confirm something about boundaries, power, trust, pleasure, or vulnerability.

 The Sensory Experience

-- Do say: “His fingers trailed over her wrist, the calluses catching slightly on her skin, sending a jolt that had nothing to do with the temperature of the room.”
+- Closer option: “His fingers trailed over her wrist, the calluses catching slightly on her skin.”

 3. The Genre Trap: Know Where You Stand